bcrow99/DeltaEncoder/README.md

 # DeltaEncoder
-Compressing images by zipping packed delta values.
+Compressing images by representing delta values with unary strings, and then doing adaptive compression on either the run bits or the stop bits.